 Because occupations involving physical labor dominate the local economy, Briggs is generally considered to be a blue-collar town.
 100.00% of the Briggs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Briggs is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Briggs who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Briggs’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Briggs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Briggs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Briggs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.18% of adults 25 and older in Briggs have a college degree.
+The percentage of adults in Briggs who are college-educated is close to the national average for all communities of 21.84%: 18.18% of the adults in Briggs have a bachelor's degree or advanced degree.

 The per capita income in Briggs in 2022 was $21,996, which is low income relative to Texas and the nation.
 This equates to an annual income of $87,984 for a family of four.
 Briggs also has one of the higher rates of people living in poverty in the nation, with 61.82% of its population below the federal poverty line.